najibdevs/newsletter/README.md

 - Learnt how to turn objects into arrays using the "Objects.value" method

 ### What I Could Improve On
-- By writing clean code
+- Focusing on writing clear and organized code.
-- By improving my speed on the project
+- Working on increasing my efficiency in project tasks.
-- Need to do alot more practice
+- Recognizing the importance of extensive practice.
-- Have a student mindset
+- Maintaining a learner's attitude throughout the process.
-- Embrace failure/hardships
+- Accepting challenges and setbacks as part of the journey.

 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Report bugs or suggest improvements by opening an issue or submitting a PR.